-On October 12, 2021, the United States Patent and Trademark Office issued to the Company U.S. Patent No. 11,141,404, titled "Formulations and Methods For Treating Acute Cannabinoid Overdose."
-The issued patent describes the use of the Company's investigational drug ANEB-001 to treat acute cannabinoid overdose and is expected to provide patent protection through 2040.
+On October 12, 2021, the United States Patent and Trademark Office issued us U.S. Patent No. 11,141,404, titled "Formulations and Methods For Treating Acute Cannabinoid Overdose."
+The issued patent describes the use of our investigational drug selonabant to treat acute cannabinoid overdose and is expected to provide patent protection through 2040.
+On October 24, 2023, the United States Patent and Trademark Office issued us U.S. Patent No. 11,795,146 titled "Crystalline forms of a cannabinoid receptor type 1 (CB1) modulator and methods of use and preparation thereof."
+The issued patent describes crystalline forms of our investigational drug selonabant and methods of use to treat acute cannabinoid overdose and is expected to provide patent protection through 2042.

-On September 25, 2022, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with certain institutional accredited investors (the "Purchasers"), pursuant to which we sold and issued to the Purchasers in a private placement financing an aggregate of 2,264,650 units (collectively, the "Units"), with each Unit consisting of (i) one share of our common stock and (ii) a warrant to purchase one share of our common stock, for an aggregate purchase price of approximately \$6,647,000 (or \$2.935 per Unit) (the "Private Placement").
+On September 25, 2022, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with certain institutional accredited investors (the "Purchasers"), pursuant to which we sold and issued to the Purchasers in a private placement financing an aggregate of 2,264,650 units (collectively, the "Units"), with each Unit consisting of (i) one share of our common stock and (ii) a warrant to purchase one share of our common stock, for an aggregate purchase price of approximately \$6.6 million (or \$2.935 per Unit) (the "Private Placement").
 The closing of the Private Placement occurred on September 28, 2022.
-The Company received approximately \$6,398,000 in net proceeds from the Private Placement after deducting offering costs of approximately \$249,000.
+We received approximately \$6.3 million in net proceeds from the Private Placement after deducting financing fees of approximately \$0.3 million.
 Each warrant has an exercise price of \$4.215 per share, which is subject to customary adjustments in the event of any combination or split of our common stock, and has a five-year term.